 - To install another one, click on More extensions.

-How to quickly remove add-ons and adware from browser
+How to remove adware web browser extensions

 Now you know everything there is to know about extensions on Mac and how to deal with them.
 We hope this guide has been of help.